 Wednesday, March 16, 2011

-Last weekend, I was lucky to spot a pair of Crested Goshawk (Accipiter trivirgatus, 鳳頭蒼鷹) in the NCKU (National Cheng Kung University) campus, Tainan City, Taiwan.
-It was my first experience of seeing a pair of Crested Goshawk.
+Last weekend, I was lucky to spot a pair of Crested Goshawk (Accipiter trivirgatus, 鳳頭蒼鷹) at NCKU (National Cheng Kung University) in Tainan, Taiwan.
+It was my first experience of spotting a pair of Crested Goshawk.

 Let's take a closer look at the pictures of the pair.